metricshilab/manual/LyX-LaTeX.md

 Its title is *Happiness*
 Its author is *Yang Chen*.
 It was written in *July 2021*.
-The document consists of a title followed by the text *Happiness is largely a choice. *
+The document consists of a title followed by the text *Happiness is largely a choice*.

 More information of the manual of LaTeX could be found in the publications at homepage: https://www.latex-project.org/publications/